top of page

 3. Threat Intelligence Integration

-Background: Organizations subscribe to dozens of threat intel feeds — malware signatures, phishing URLs, dark-web chatter.
-But 63% of enterprises fail to operationalize intel effectively due to fragmented data and manual processes (Ponemon Institute).
+Background: Organizations subscribe to numerous threat intel feeds — malware signatures, phishing URLs, dark-web chatter.
+However, 63% of enterprises fail to operationalize intel effectively due to fragmented data and manual processes (Ponemon Institute).

-How Agentic AI Helps: Agentic systems normalize threat data and update detection rules automatically across SIEMs, IDS/IPS, firewalls, and email filters, closing the gap between detection and defense.
+How Agentic AI Helps: Agentic systems normalize threat data and update detection rules automatically across SIEMs, IDS/IPS, firewalls, and email filters.
+This closes the gap between detection and defense.

 Real-World Example: